martinchernyavskiy/Notes/China notes/Ubiquitous Computing and Context Awareness.md

 	- How can it be used for human respiration sensing

 - Define fresnel zones which are signal elipses zones that surround transmitter and receiver.
-- Objects in odd fresnel zones enchance the signal, while objects in even fresnel zones weaken the signal
+- Objects in odd fresnel zones enhance the signal, while objects in even fresnel zones weaken the signal

+- Previous finding allows for human respirat